ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 ### Finishing up the code changes

-Now, there were a few bugs that I’m aware of and a couple that I discovered along the way.
+Now, there were a few bugs that I'm aware of and a couple that I discovered along the way.
 This post is not a guide on debugging C code and not a rant about hysterical raisins which caused the engineers of DIB format to make counterintuitive decisions.
-Let’s just say that
+Let's just say that
 I had to tweak some things
 to make these icons: